-The Personal Bookshelf pattern is taken from Life with Reading (Iba, Burgoyne et al., 2018; Nitta, Murakami et al., 2018).
+The Personal Bookshelf pattern is taken from Life with Reading [38,39].

 Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Personal Bookshelf Even if you find a book that draws your interest, you may not purchase it if you feel that you will not read it right away.
 However, you may forget about that book over time, or may not be able to find it again when you want it.
 Therefore, try to purchase a book at the moment it catches your attention, and have it stashed on your bookshelf for later.
 Life with Reading